justinethier/cyclone/docs/Writing-the-Cyclone-Scheme-Compiler-Revision-1.md

 ## C Runtime

-The C runtime supports compiled Scheme programs by providing a set of primitive functions called into by the compiled code and functions for various supporting features such as call history, exception handling, and garbage collection.
+The C runtime provides supporting features to compiled Scheme programs including a set of primitive functions, call history, exception handling, and garbage collection.

 An interesting observation from R. Kent Dybvig that I have tried to keep in mind is that performance optimizations in the runtime can be just as (if not more) important that higher level CPS optimizations: